Program Coordinator District Assets

 Supplemental Information:

-Physical/Sensory Requirements: Constantly required to exchange accurate information.
-Constantly operates a computer and other office machinery.
+Physical/Sensory Requirements: Constantly operates a computer and other office equipment.
 Constantly observes details at close range.
-Frequently remains in a stationary position.
+Occasionally remains at stationary position.
 Occasionally moves about inside an office.
-Occasionally moves office equipment weighing up to 25 pounds.
+Frequently operates out in the community at events and meetings.

 EEO Information: Pima County Government is an Equal Employment Opportunity employer.
 We are committed to an inclusive and diverse workforce and will not discriminate in employment opportunities or practices on the basis of race, color, religion, national origin, age, disability, gender, sexual orientation, kinship, political interest, or any other characteristic protected by law.